-Toyota Corolla hybrid interior & comfort
+Toyota Corolla hybrid interior, dashboard & comfort

 Interior quality, comfort and design have been improved greatly over the old Auris, but the Corolla hybrid is still functional above all else inside